rodrigogs/http-tester/README.md

 # http-tester

-Simple library and created in a hurry to test and log HTTP requests.
+Simple library created in a hurry to test and log HTTP requests.

 ## How to install?
 Have node.js installed